mozilla/addons-frontend/README.md

   into a bug or if you hit something that's making you bang your head on the keyboard.
 If it's something you think is unfixable then use `$FLOW_IGNORE` instead.
-Please explain your rationale in the comment and link to a github issue if possible.
+Please explain your rationale in the comment and link to a GitHub issue if possible.

 ### Code coverage